elves/elvish/website/ref/language.md

 ▶ [&cmd-name=false &exit-status=1 &pid=953421 &type=external-cmd/exited]
 ```

+Exceptions also carry stack traces.
+They are currently opaque values with no
+meaningful access methods yet, and will appear as `&stack-trace=<...>` when
+printing an exception value.

+When comparing whether two exceptions have the same cause, you should compare
+their reason fields (like `eq $e1[reason] $e2[reason]`).

 ## File

 There is no literal syntax for the file type.
 This type is returned by commands